First church for Snowy Mountains

 A Lithuanian from the First Transport, Aleksas Saulius, worked as a camp manager and helped build the church.
 He and another Lithuanian refugee, Vladas Rackauskas, from the Mozaffari voyage which reached Melbourne on 24 March 1949, the Twentieth Transport, painted the church green.

-After the closure of the camp, the church was included in the demolition.
+After the closure of the Island Bend camp, the first church was included in the demolition.

 SOURCES